lizmstanley/webcam-weather/README.md

 within the weewx engine itself.
 Check out my [Feedercam](https://feedercam.overlookcircle.org) (shameless plug) see the result, and maybe some cool birds too!

-## Testing the service with your camera before deploying in weewx
-You don't have to run this setup to use the service in weewx, but if you would like to run a test before deploying it in weewx, follow these steps:

-1. `source ./setup.sh` in the root of the project.
-1. `python axis_camera_overlay/test_service.py`

 ## Setup your Axis Camera
 1. Log into your Axis camera web interface.
 1. Go to Settings -> System -> Accounts